RajendraMarkad/MERN/FrontEnd_Interview_Notes/ReactJs.md

 Transitive dependencies are the dependencies of a dependency.
 They are not directly required by your project but are needed by the dependencies that your project uses.
 Transitive dependencies act as the "hidden helpers" of your project.
 Example - Webpack or Vite comes as a dev dependency, but each also uses many other packages for proper functioning.

+## ✨ What is Reconciliation?<a id='Reconciliation />

+Reconciliation is the process React uses to update the user interface efficiently when your application’s state or props change.
+The core idea is to determine the minimal number of changes needed to apply updates to the DOM.

+React uses a Virtual DOM (a lightweight copy of the real DOM) to compare changes and update only the parts of the actual DOM that have been modified.
+This is what makes React fast and responsive.

+✨ How Reconciliation Works:

+1. **Rendering Phase:**
+   - Whenever the state or props of a component change, React re-renders the component.
+During this phase, React generates a new Virtual DOM tree to represent the updated UI.

+2. **Diffing Algorithm:**
+   - React compares the new Virtual DOM tree with the previous one using a process called "diffing."
+The goal is to identify which parts of the tree have changed.

+3. **Efficient Updates (DOM Patching):**
+   - Once differences are identified, React updates only the affected nodes in the real DOM.
+This approach minimizes costly DOM operations and results in better performance.

+✨ Key Concepts in Reconciliation:

+- **Element Type Comparison:**
+  If the type of an element (like `<div>` vs `<span>`) remains the same, React updates the existing element’s attributes.
+If the type changes, React removes the old element and creates a new one.

+- **Component Type Matching:**
+  When comparing custom components, React uses the component’s type (e.g., `class MyComponent extends React.Component`) as a key factor.
+If the type matches, React only updates the component’s props.
+If not, the old component is destroyed, and a new one is created.

+- **Keys in Lists:**
+  For lists of elements, React relies on unique `key` props to track items across re-renders.
+This helps maintain stable element identity even if their positions in the list change.
+Misusing or omitting keys can lead to inefficient or incorrect updates.

+✨ Optimization Techniques:

+- **Avoiding Reconciliation:**
+  You can prevent unnecessary re-renders and reconciliation by using `shouldComponentUpdate` (in class components) or `React.memo` (in functional components).

+- **Pure Components:**
+  `React.PureComponent` automatically implements `shouldComponentUpdate` with a shallow prop and state comparison, optimizing the reconciliation process.

+✨ Summary:

+Reconciliation is the secret behind React’s efficiency.
+By only updating the parts of the DOM that actually change, React ensures your apps remain fast, even as they grow in complexity.
+Understanding this process helps you write better-performing, scalable React applications.